Multi-domain superiority – land, sea, air, cyber and space – that's what the defense of the future is really about – Image: Xpert.Digital

 Interoperability and multilateral cooperation

 How can institutional barriers be overcome?
 The creation of joint training programs, standardized procedures, and integrated command structures improves operational cooperation.
-Regular multinational exercises test and improve interoperability.
+Regular multinational exercises test and enhance interoperability.
 The exchange of liaison officers and joint planning processes promote mutual understanding.

-The global economy is currently experiencing a fundamental change, a broken epoch that shakes the cornerstones of global logistics.
-The era of hyper-globalization, which was characterized by the unshakable striving for maximum efficiency and the “just-in-time” principle, gives way to a new reality.
-This is characterized by profound structural breaks, geopolitical shifts and progressive economic political fragmentation.
-The planning of international markets and supply chains, which was once assumed as a matter of course, dissolves and is replaced by a phase of growing uncertainty.
+The global economy is currently undergoing a fundamental transformation, a watershed moment that is shaking the foundations of global logistics.
+The era of hyper-globalization, characterized by the relentless pursuit of maximum efficiency and the "just-in-time" principle, is giving way to a new reality.
+This new reality is marked by profound structural breaks, geopolitical power shifts, and increasing fragmentation of economic policy.
+The once taken-for-granted predictability of international markets and supply chains is dissolving and being replaced by a period of growing uncertainty.

 Resilient defense economy: Surge capacities, diversification and public-private partnerships